annasol88/java-multithreaded-chat/docs/design-docs.md

 2. WriterThread - dedicated to queuing client requests and sending them to the socket output stream (sending messages to the server).
-The implementation of client requests as a queue was made to mitigate potential for synchronization issues with multiple requests coming in however it was since discovered that synchronization issues are very unlikely with our basic implementation (requests only come in as fast as a user types...) making this thread redundant.
+The implementation of client requests as a queue was made to mitigate potential for synchronization issues with multiple requests coming in however it has been since discovered that synchronization issues are very unlikely with our basic implementation (requests only come in as fast as a user types...) making this thread redundant.

 3. ConsoleListenerThread - dedicated to listening to user input from the command line and sending it back to the client